sp7infinity/Medical-Prescription-OCR/Model-1/README.md

 # Handwriting OCR
-The project tries to create software for recognition of a handwritten text from photos (also for Czech language).
+The project tries to create software for recognition of a handwritten text from photos.
 It uses computer vision and machine learning.
 And it experiments with different approaches to the problem.

 ## Program Structure
 Proces of recognition is divided into 5 steps, starting with photo of page with text.